Understanding High PSA Levels: A Prostate Health Guide

 Other types of tests are necessary, besides a PSA test, to determine if a patient has cancer or not.
 Therefore, if you or your dad have high PSA levels, you shouldn't be scared because this doesn't usually translate into prostate cancer.

-Some men may experience something known as Chronic Nonbacterial Prostatitis/Chronic Pelvic Pain Syndrome.
-These individuals having CNP/CPPS might experience symptoms similar to prostatitis.
+Some men may experience something known as chronic nonbacterial prostatitis or chronic pelvic pain syndrome.
+These individuals with CNP or CPPS might experience symptoms similar to prostatitis.

 For example, they might complain of mild lower back pain, painful ejaculation, and discomfort in the pelvic area.
 In some cases, prostatitis can be asymptomatic as well.
 For many patients, prostatitis can be a chronic problem, but this is not a confirmed diagnosis for prostate cancer.